dumbest/flutter-custom-image-crop/README.md

 ### shape
 The shape of the cropping path.

+### outputShape
+The shape of the cropping path for the output image.

 ### cropPercentage
 How big the crop should be in regards to the width and height available to the cropping widget.